isaacmabueno/isaacmabueno.github.io/README.md

 **TECHNOLOGIES USED:** HTML5, CSS3, GOOGLE API, WEATHER MAPS-AJAX/JSON, JAVASCRIPT, JQUERY, OBJECT ORIENTED PROGRAMMING

-**VERSION 2.0 will include:** Existing social media in the nav bar, a cleaner layout with better font types, "carousel" the beers using jQuery, additional screen sizes in object oriented programming
+**VERSION 2.0 will include:** Existing social media in the nav bar, a smoother layout with better font types, "carousel" the beers using jQuery and additional jQuery animation, additional screen sizes in object oriented programming